nakatamaho/mplapack/README.md

 | make tar ball for distribution       |            |     |                          |
 | Add more examples                    |            |     |                          |

-## MPLAPACK 3.0.0 Release schedule
+## MPLAPACK 3.0.0 Release process
-This is the release schedule for MPLAPACK 3.0.0
+This is the release process for MPLAPACK 3.0.0
 | Action | Date | Status | Description |
 | --- | --- | --- | --- |
 | Performance tuning using FAM on amd64          |            |     |                     |